The Young Avengers reunite in Marvel's 2022 LGBTQI+ celebration Marvel's Voices - Pride

 In addition, the Marvel's Voices Pride trade paperback goes on sale in May collecting last year's anthology as well as "powerful moments from throughout Marvel Comics history" such as Northstar's wedding and the debut of Aaron Fischer in the United States of Captain America series.

-Plus Marvel will be revealing its 2022 Pride Month variant cover program later on March 15.
+Plus Marvel revealed its 2022 Pride Month variant cover program, which includes a total of eight covers by artists Luciano Vecchio and Betsy Cola.

 Marvel's Voices: Pride #1 goes on sale June 15.